chrislevn/CodersHelpCoders/README.md

 https://discord.gg/3FYPBGJy

 ### 2. Create *a new issue* with your resume to get it reviewed
+##### Track your resume's versions overtime by filtering "Author" in the Issue section with your Github username

 ### 3. Access latest opportunities shared by members all around the world Some of the benefits are:
 - Get latest news